$54.37-$67.36 hourly / $9,423.64-$11,674.24 monthly / $113,083.68-$140,090.88 annual

 Build rapport with clients and maintain a professional demeanor while handling complex user issues

 Maintain high levels of customer service and satisfaction

 Learn and apply new concepts in information technology

-Graduation from a recognized four-year college or university, with a degree in management information systems, computer science, computer engineering, or a related field.
+A bachelor's degree from a recognized college or university, with a degree in computer information systems, management information systems, computer science, computer engineering, or a related field.